Alison Bernstein: Importance

 Alison Bernstein is a highly regarded scholar in the fields of humanities and women's studies.

 At the Ford Foundation, she started a large number of initiatives that benefited historically underrepresented groups.
-Bernstein maintained program fellowships for minorities, and helped to create the International Fellowship Program with the largest Fond grant in history, which was $300 million for proven community leaders from marginalized communities around the world.
+Bernstein maintained program fellowships for minorities, and helped to create the International Fellowship Program with the largest Ford grant in history, which was $300 million for proven community leaders from marginalized communities around the world.
 In addition, she started The Native Arts and Cultures Fund, which makes grants available for Native artists and cultural leaders.
 She also supported the Women's Research and Resource Center at Spelman College, which was the first women's research center at a historically Black college.

 She sponsored research that informed policy and practice in sexuality such as reproductive health, youth development, and LGBT concerns, which were controversial at that time, as well as pioneering work on the social role of religion in US society.
 Also, Bernstein showed support for community colleges and K-12 education reforms.